RasaHQ/rasa/docs/tutorial_supervised.rst

 Now our bot needs to learn what to do in response to these messages.
 We do this by training one or multiple Rasa Core policies.

 For this bot, we came up with our own policy.
-Here are the glory details:
+Here are the gory details:

 .. literalinclude:: ../examples/restaurantbot/bot.py
    :linenos: